There are a lot of great exercises in the fitness library.

 This is a proper back raise: Note that the spine should never hyper-extend beyond this point.

-- The low back is not meant to extend much beyond a neutral position
+- The low back is not meant to extend beyond a neutral position under heavy load

-- Hyperextending the low back can lead to disc injury
+- Hyperextending the low back under load places a high level of compression on the spine- which can lead to a disc injury

 Like Mark Rippetoe says, you have no business performing this exercise if you cannot power clean 225 lbs.